Shovar/TFM_C2PA_AIGen_Img/README.md

 # Data Provenance for AI Generated images using C2PA Schema

 Software to generate an image an add provenance data to it following the C2PA Schema.
 It can also just add or read the C2PA Manifest of an image
+The image generation is made using Stable diffusion with the Candle rust library.

     Options:
         --add <VALUE>    adds a c2pa manifest to a media file, displays the contents afterwards